nodemcu/nodemcu-firmware/README.md

 ####Example

 ```
-    //open 'init.lua' in 'a+' mode
+    -- open 'init.lua' in 'a+' mode
     file.open("init.lua", "a+")
-    //write 'foo bar' to the end of the file
+    -- write 'foo bar' to the end of the file
     file.writeline('foo bar')
     file.close()
 ```